 Despite interest rates remaining at historically low levels, it’s not often that you get to borrow money for free.
-The IRS, not typically known for its generosity, allows just that through IRC 1031 – Like Kind Exchange.
+The IRS, not typically known for its generosity, allows just that through Section 1031 of the U.S. Internal Revenue Code – otherwise known as the 1031 Exchange.

 “Exchange” a Business or Investment Property